CarlKho-Minerva/HackMit/README.md

 ---

-Built with ❤️ for HackMIT 2025 - Showcasing the future of AI-powered video creation
+Built with ❤️ - Showcasing the future of AI-powered video creation